omriher/CapTipper/docs/Core.rst

 Conversations
 ===============
-At first, the parsing populates a data structure called ``CTCore.Conversations``.
+As part of the PCAP parsing process, a data structure ``CTCore.Conversations`` is being populated.
 A 'Conversation' is defined as Request and a Response.
-Conversations is a list of named tuples, each named tuple consists of the following values:
+Conversations is a list of named tuples, each tuple consists of the following values:

 * id - Conversation ID
 * server_ip_port - Server ip and port in the form of IP:PORT